survani/maddgamer/content/_index.md

 # Banner
 banner:
   title: "Latest News <br/> Updates and Tips"
-  subtitle: "Get all the latest intel on MW2, Warzone, DMZ"
+  subtitle: "Get all the latest FPS gaming news all in one place"

 # Featured Post
 featuredPost: